-Omaha poker is one of many poker variants played around the world.
+Omaha Poker is one of many poker variants played around the world.
 This is one of the more popular poker options, really only coming in second to the hugely successful Texas Hold’Em.
-In fact, the rules of Omaha are not that dissimilar to Texas Hold’Em, which could help contribute to its popularity.
-We’ll cover the ins and outs of how to play the standard version of Omaha later on, but it is important to point out here that this game has a range of betting options attached to it, more so than many other poker games.
+In fact, the rules of Omaha Poker are not that dissimilar to Texas Hold’Em, which could help contribute to its popularity.
+We’ll cover the ins and outs of how to play the standard version of Omaha Poker later on, but it is important to point out here that this game has a range of betting options attached to it, more so than many other poker games.
 It actually can be played with no limit, a fixed limit, a half-pot limit, pot-limit and even more – it’s all this that makes this game so popular with a wide number of players.

 With regards to all those limit options, here we will discuss only the pot limit version, which, as a newcomer, should really be the only one you play at the start.
-No limit Omaha is not so commonly played, and if you’re not familiar with it, can decimate your bankroll.
+No limit Omaha Poker is not so commonly played, and if you’re not familiar with it, can decimate your bankroll.
 An interesting point that we should probably raise here is that one of the ways to succeed in this game is actually through the mistakes of the other players.
 In order to be successful, you need to minimize your own mistakes and learn how to capitalize on others’.
 To this end, it is very important that you know all the rules of Omaha intimately, in order to reduce the chances of getting caught out by your opponents.

 A Brief History of the Game

-Contrary to popular belief, Omaha poker did not originate out in the Wild Wild West.
+Contrary to popular belief, Omaha Poker did not originate out in the Wild Wild West.
 In fact, it was more tamely created in Las Vegas.
-The game actually has a very short history in comparison to other poker variants, as it really only came into being in 1982.
-Before the game Omaha as we know it today became completely official, there were a number of different variants floating around.
+The game actually has a very short history in comparison to other poker variants.
+As it really only came into being in 1982.
+Before the game Omaha Poker as we know it today became completely official, there were a number of different variants floating around.
 The original game, which came from Detroit, allowed players to take five hole cards rather than the four hole cards as we know it today.
 Back then, the game was also known as Twice Three.
 As its popularity grew, each game was forced to evolve because it was played using a single deck of 52 cards with each player having five cards – limiting the player number.